Designing and Conducting Fieldwork (Modules 27, 31, 35)

 Diana Kapiszewski and Lauren M. MacLean

 This session introduces the fieldwork modules, outlining their structure and identifying some underlying themes that we will consider throughout the three days of the module sequence, including questions of positionality and power, and the similarities and differences between digital and traditional fieldwork.
-We discuss our conception of field research as entailing repeated shifts among research design, data collection, and data analysis, consider some of the implications of these shifts, and evaluate the benefits of iterating on one’s research design.
-We consider fieldwork’s heterogeneity (how it varies across contexts, researchers, projects, and points of time in the same project), begin to reflect on the diverse challenges that fieldwork entails, and discuss the importance of conducting fieldwork with research ethics continuously in mind.
+We discuss our conception of field research as entailing repeated shifts among research design, data collection, and data analysis, and consider some of the implications of these shifts.
+We consider how fieldwork varies across contexts, researchers, projects, and points of time in the same project; begin to reflect on the diverse challenges that fieldwork entails; and discuss the importance of conducting fieldwork with research ethics continuously in mind.

 Required readings: